mazwat/mazwat.github.io/uml-lm.md

 ### 3. State Diagram

 State Diagrams are used to model the possible **states** of your applications.
+They sometimes also known as **state machine diagrams**.
 This allows you to not only to model the states but the flow of **events** and **transitions** between states.
 It is useful for modelling the following in games:
 - AI Finite State Machines
 - Game States
 - Animation Systems